-Our Model Home properties are located in 10 states throughout the United States.
-As of December 31, 2018, we owned 144 model homes with a net book value of approximately \$48.8 million.
+Our Model Home properties are located in 7 states throughout the United States.
+As of December 31, 2019, we owned 136 model homes with a net book value of approximately \$48.5 million.

 NetREIT Dubose Model Home REIT, Inc. ("NetREIT Dubose") is engaged in the business of acquiring model homes from third party homebuilders in sale-leaseback transactions whereby a homebuilder sells the Model Home to NetREIT Dubose and leases back the Model Home under a triple net lease ("NNN") for use in marketing its residential development.
 Our Model Home business was started in March 2010 through the acquisition of certain assets and rights from Dubose Model Homes USA.
 Subsequent to its formation, NetREIT Dubose raised \$10.6 million pursuant to a private placement of its common stock (the private placement terminated on December 31, 2013).
-As of December 31, 2018, the Company has a net investment of \$1.2 million in NetREIT Dubose through the purchase of common stock.
-We owned approximately 27.2% of NetREIT Dubose as of December 31, 2018.
+As of December 31, 2019, the Company has a net investment of \$2.6 million in NetREIT Dubose through the purchase of common stock.
+We owned approximately 27.3% of NetREIT Dubose as of December 31, 2019.

-We operate four limited partnerships in connection with NetREIT Dubose, Dubose Model Home Investors #202, LP ("DMHI #202"), Dubose Model Home Investors #204, LP ("DMHI #204") and NetREIT Dubose Model Home REIT, LP.
+We operate five limited partnerships in connection with NetREIT Dubose: Dubose Model Home Investors #202, LP ("DMHI #202"), Dubose Model Home Investors #203, LP ("DMHI #203"), Dubose Model Home Investors #204, LP ("DMHI #204"), Dubose Model Home Investors #205, LP ("DMHI #205") and NetREIT Dubose Model Home REIT, LP.
 The limited partnerships typically raise private equity to invest in Model Home Properties and lease them back to the homebuilders.
-As of December 31, 2018 the Company owned:
+As of December 31, 2019 the Company owned:

 - 10.3% of DMHI #202.
 The partnership raised \$2.9 million, including our investment.
 This partnership was formed to raise up to \$5.0 million through the sale of units. - 2.3% of DMHI #203.
-The partnership raised \$2.2 million, including our investment.
+The partnership raised \$4.4 million, including our investment.
 This partnership was formed to raise up to \$5.0 million through the sale of units. - 3.6% of DMHI #204.
 The partnership raised \$2.8 million, including our investment.
-This partnership was formed to raise up to \$5.0 million through the sale of units. - 100% of NetREIT Model Homes, LLC.
+This partnership was formed to raise up to \$5.0 million through the sale of units.